writethedocs/www/docs/guide/writing/docs-principles.rst

 If you want to write good code, `Don't Repeat Yourself`_.
-But if you adhere strictly to this DRY principle when writing documentation, you won't get very far. *Some* amount of business logic described by your code will need to be described *again* in your documentation.
+But if you adhere strictly to this DRY principle when writing documentation, you won't get far. *Some* amount of business logic described by your code must be described *again* in your documentation.

 In an ideal world, an automated system would generate documentation from the software's source code, *and* the system would be smart enough to